|

 This is the 1940 text by Turing on Enigma decipherment which was known as the 'Prof's Book' at Bletchley Park.

 Part III of the volume of the Collected Works includes a selection of pages from this text, together with a brief preface by myself.
 This preface is also available on this site.
-See also this page of the Alan Turing Internet Scrapbook for a few of the most interesting pages.

-A longer section of the text is included in The Essential Turing.
+Another section of the text is included in The Essential Turing.

 A better version of the text was subsequently released by the British government and is in the (British) National Archives, HW25/3.
 This revealed another title: Mathematical theory of ENIGMA machine.
 In September 2001 the National Archives put a few of the early pages on-line, as the Enigma was 'in the news'; see the feature here.